 (ii) have an associate or bachelor's degree or 4,000 hours of experience in delivering clinical services in the treatment of mental illness concerning children or adolescents; and

-(c) A preschool program multidisciplinary team must include at least one mental health professional and one or more of the following individuals under the clinical supervision of a mental health professional:
+(4) a preschool program multidisciplinary team that includes at least one mental health professional and one or more of the following individuals under the clinical supervision of a mental health professional:

 (i) a mental health practitioner; or

-(ii) a program person, including a teacher, assistant teacher, or aide, who meets the qualifications and training standards of a level I mental health behavioral aide.
+(ii) a program person, including a teacher, assistant teacher, or aide, who meets the qualifications and training standards of a level I mental health behavioral aide; or

-(d) A day treatment multidisciplinary team must include at least one mental health professional and one mental health practitioner.
+(5) a day treatment multidisciplinary team that includes at least one mental health professional and one mental health practitioner.

 Subd.
 8. Required preservice and continuing education. (a) A provider entity shall establish a plan to provide preservice and continuing education for staff.
 The plan must clearly describe the type of training necessary to maintain current skills and obtain new skills and that relates to the provider entity's goals and objectives for services offered.